zw69/RRD_INDE577_2023/Datasets/README.md

-## Project Structure

-This repository showcases the final project for INDE 577 - Data Science and Machine Learning, instructed by Randy R. Davila.
-Our project encompasses various machine learning models and techniques, each applied to real-world datasets.
 Below, we introduce the five datasets used in our project.

 ### Albumlist Dataset